T-XIN/5419P-Primer-Courses/r/block-02.md

 Use the free online version of this book and read the following chapters, making sure to try the code examples yourself.
 I highly encourage you to type the code in RStudio rather than copying and pasting it, as this will give you a more authentic experience of coding in R.

+- Prerequisites

+Read Chapter [Introduction](https://r4ds.hadley.nz/intro), prepare your RStudio environment and all the packages you will use throught the exercises.

 - whole game

     - [ ] 1 data visualisation